nyu-oop-sp18/class13/README.md

 ### Classes?

-JS does not organize objects using classes.
+JavaScript does not organize objects using classes.
 If you want to have a uniform way of creating a whole bunch of objects to represent people, you would use a function to create person objects (a kind of a person factory):

 ```javascript